-You can get HPV by having vaginal, anal or oral sex with someone who has the virus.
+You can get HPV by having vaginal, anal, or oral sex with someone who has the virus.
 It is most commonly spread during vaginal or anal sex.
-HPV can be passed even when an infected person has no signs or symptoms.
+HPV can be passed on even when an infected person shows no signs or symptoms.

 How is HPV diagnosed?